Zamiell/stardew-valley/Min-Max_Guide.md

 * Create and place a Chest to the right of the elevator on the 0th floor.
 * Create and place 5 Furnaces to the left of the elevator on the 0th floor.
-* Every 5 floors when you arrive at a new elevator, return to the 0th floor and empty your inventory.
-Also, keep the Furnaces smelting Iron Bars + Refined Quartz + Gold Bars.
-* Scour the entire floor before mining any rocks to see if a staircase has already spawned.
 * Mine all gems and ores on the way + pick up forageables.
+* If the floor is small, search it for an existing staircase before starting to kill enemies or mine rocks.
+(Do not bother to do this if the floor is medium/large, as it will be a huge waste of time.)
-* If the level is small and there are not many enemies, kill them all first.
+* If the level is small, kill all the the enemies first.
 This will increase your chance of spawning a staircase from a rock by 4%.
+(Do not bother to do this if the floor is medium/large, as it will be a huge waste of time.)
-* If the level is large and there are a lots of enemies, avoid all the enemies (if possible) and only mine rocks.
+* In medium/large floors, it is usually better to avoid all the enemies (if possible) and only mine rocks.
+  * The exception is if it is a "somewhat annoyed" or "very displeased" luck day; the 4% chance increase helps a lot in this case.
-* If you get lucky enough to get a club, you can use it to deal massive amounts of damage by right clicking and then spam left clicking.
+* If you get lucky enough to randomly get a club to drop, you can use it to deal massive amounts of damage by right clicking and then spam left clicking.
 (This is referred to as the "club spam" strategy.)

 ### Weather Modifications